Preliminary course catalogue - changes and additions are still possible.

 Language: in German

-Part 3: Master's thesis seminar: Development and Optimisation of a Research Project in Mathematics Education
+Part 3: Master's thesis seminar: Development and Optimisation of a Research Project in Mathematics Education Appointments by arrangement

 The three related courses of the module prepare students for an empirical Master thesis in mathematics didactics.
 The course is jointly designed by all professors at the PH with mathematics didactics research projects at secondary levels 1 and 2 and is carried out by one of these researchers.
 Afterwards, students have the opportunity to start Master thesis with one of these supervisors - usually integrated into larger ongoing research projects.